 Note that initially, ogg often impied Ogg Vorbis: Ogg containers containing Vorbis audio data.

-Ogg Media (.ogm) is a somewhat hackish extension (of Ogg), which supports subtitle tracks, audio tracks, and some other things that make it more practical than AVI, and put it alongside things like Matroska.
+Ogg Media (.ogm) is an extension of Ogg, which supports subtitle tracks, audio tracks, and some other things that make it more practical than AVI, and put it alongside things like Matroska.

 Ogg Media is not really necessary and will probably not be developed, in favour of letting Matroska become a wider, more useful container format.(verify)